About the Kent State Mini Maker Faire

 Makers across all disciplines, from art and design to technology and science have the opportunity to exhibit and discuss their unique talents in one environment at the annual Kent State Mini Maker Faire®, held at the University Library.

-Developed in collaboration between the Fashion School’s TechStyleLAB, the College of Architecture and Environmental Design, University Libraries and Blackstone LaunchPad, the Kent State Mini Maker Faire offers a venue for students, faculty/staff and alumni, as well as the greater Kent community, to exhibit their work, explore new technologies and creative processes and talk firsthand with makers while sharing information and resources.
+Developed in collaboration between the Fashion School’s TechStyleLAB in the College of the Arts, the College of Architecture & Environmental Design, University Libraries and LaunchNET Kent State, the Kent State Mini Maker Faire offers a venue for students, faculty/staff and alumni, as well as the greater Kent community, to exhibit their work, explore new technologies and creative processes and talk firsthand with makers while sharing information and resources.

 - a vital online stream of news and projects, blog.makezine.com;

 - a retail outlet for kits and books, the Maker Shed;

 - a steady stream of fun and instruction via our YouTube channel;